JakDaniels/MIOS/README.md

 	# ./opensim.sh.php --add-region TestRegion1 --instance Test1 --location 10000,10000 --size 512
 	Region TestRegion1 was created in Instance Test1 with UUID 8172c646-c147-efec-8476-d5e5b71ec62d on port 9005.

-MIOS will not detect if the grid location is already occupied on the grid, so take care to find some coordinates that are not already in use before doing this.
-It will however detect if another instance has used these coordinated for any of it's regions.
+MIOS will not detect if the grid location is already occupied if the Instance is using a grid config such as 'osgrid', so take care to find some coordinates that are not already in use before doing this on a grid.
+It will however detect if another Instance has used these coordinates for any of it's regions.

-### 9) The first time a new region starts it will ask you questions about which estate it should be part of, so for the first
+### 9) Starting an Instance for the first time:

-   time we fire up the instance manually and not under MIOS control so we can answer the interactive questions:
+The first time a new region starts it's gonna want to ask you questions about which estate it should be part of.
+So.... for the first time, we fire up the instance manually and not under MIOS control so we can answer the interactive questions:

 	# ./opensim.sh.php --start Test1 --manual
 	Run this command: /home/opensim/MIOS/php_inc/os_exec.sh "/home/opensim/MIOS/Instances/Test1/ConfigOut/empty.ini" "/home/opensim/MIOS/Instances/Test1/ConfigOut/combined.ini" "/home/opensim/MIOS/Instances/Test1/Logs/OpenSim.pid"